 The practice of natural burial returns the body to the ground in its natural state.
 As a result, this approach avoids using embalming fluid, metals and synthetic fabrics, all of which contaminate the natural environment.
 In addition, natural burial honors the dead by avoiding the invasive procedures used in conventional funeral practices.

 Embalming uses a variety of preservatives, disinfectants and restoratives intended to slow decomposition of the body and promote a life-like appearance.
 Concerns relating to embalming focus mainly on health impacts to funeral care providers and the impact of toxic compounds such as formaldehyde seeping into the groundwater.
 With natural burial, the body can be preserved for a considerable time using refrigeration and/or dry ice.

 All burials within Prudence Memorial Park require the use of naturally biodegradable containers such as shrouds, blankets, bare wood caskets, biodegradable urns, or cremation grade cardboard boxes approved by the Green Burial Council (see Certified Product Providers for examples).
-Shrouds, blankets or drapes are preferred because they require less disruption of the root systems where the burial takes place.
+A modest selection of examples are available for viewing at the Park, including wooden coffins and caskets made by a local craftsman.
+Shrouds, blankets or drapes are generally preferred because they require less disruption of the root systems where the burial takes place.
 Caskets cannot be made with metal or exotic woods.

 Many people choose cremation because it is perceived to be a simpler, less expensive alternative to whole-body burial.
 Given its popularity, Prudence Memorial Park offers the opportunity to bury and/or scatter cremated remains.
 A limited option also exists for the incorporation of ashes into the tumbled stone of old foundations on the property (i.e. niche placement).